-- Cylinder re-plating is allowed but must retain the original manufacturer's bore. - b.
-Changes to carburetor jetting are allowed. - Clutch plates, pistons and piston rings may be aftermarket items as long as they maintain the stock shape, design and material of the OEM parts. - d.
-High-compression pistons aren't allowed. - e.
-All other internal engine components must be stock OEM parts. - f.
+- a.
+Battery Pack (Electric ATV) - b.
+Internal Gear Reduction (Electric ATV) - c.
+Motor (Electric ATV) - d.
+Motor Controller (Electric ATV) - e.
+Programming or mapping changes to the stock Motor Controller unit are only permitted using the OEM supplied system.
+(Electric ATV) - f.
+Cylinder re-plating is allowed but must retain the original manufacturer's bore. - g.
+Changes to carburetor jetting are allowed. - Clutch plates, pistons and piston rings may be aftermarket items as long as they maintain the stock shape, design and material of the OEM parts. - i.
+High-compression pistons aren't allowed. - j.
+All other internal engine components must be stock OEM parts. - k.
 Material may be added to the existing frame for strength, including welding.
-These changes shall not affect frame geometry. - g.
-OEM front and rear suspension can be altered with internal modifications only.
-Shock linkage and suspension spring rates may be changed to any commercially available part. - Any items not listed above may be changed or modified. - 3.
+These changes shall not affect frame geometry. - I. OEM front and rear suspension can be altered with internal modifications only.
+Shock linkage and suspension spring rates may be changed to any commercially available part.

+- 2. Any items not listed above may be changed or modified. - 3.
 Violations of the stock class rules as determined by the protest process or by the referee of the event will result in a disqualification from the event.
 A second violation of the stock class rules will result in a disqualification from the event and a suspension from AMA competition for one year.
-However, if a violation is deemed by the referee to be cosmetic in nature, with no performance advantage or willful misconduct involved, he may issue a warning or fine in lieu of disqualification. - To be eligible for stock classes that use oil-injection systems, only oil may be put in the reservoir.
-Pre-mix gasoline is not allowed in the oil-injection system. - ATV's used in youth, stock and production class competition refer to the approved list available at www.americanmotorcyclist.com materials and/or fabricate the same, so that the ATV components will perform safely in competition.
-All classes are considered modified unless stated otherwise.
+However, if a violation is deemed by the referee to be cosmetic in nature, with no performance advantage or willful misconduct involved, the referee may issue a warning or fine in lieu of disqualification. - To be eligible for stock classes that use oil-injection systems, only oil may be put in the reservoir.
+Pre-mix gasoline is not allowed in the oil-injection system. - ATV's used in youth, stock and production class competition refer to the approved list available at www.americanmotorcyclist.com